-CATEGORY (satellite radio, if equipped): Press MENU until the

-Press SEEK, SEEK or SCAN to select the category.
-After a category is selected, press SEEK, SEEK to search for that specific category of channels only (i.e. ROCK).
+CATEGORY (satellite radio if equipped - early availability): Press MENU until the currently active category appears in the display (CATEGORY MODE).
+In CATEGORY MODE, press ▲ /▼ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.) Press ◀ SEEK▶ or SCAN to select the category.
+After a category is selected, press SEEK to search for that specific category of channels only (i.e. ROCK).
 To select a different category, press MENU until the category appears in the display.
-Press / to select a different category.
-You may also select CATEGORY ALL to seek all available SIRIUS categories and channels.
+Press ▲ /▼ to select a different category.
+You may also select CATEGORY ALL to seek all available Sirius categories and channels.